nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 ## Task Caching

-Task Caching is another mechanism to optimize your workspace.

 `affected` allows you to "skip" tasks that couldn't possibly be affected by your changes.
 Task Caching allows you to "replay" tasks that have already been run.

-Also, while `affected` is informed by your git metadata, Task Caching is informed by "inputs" and "outputs":
+Task Caching is informed by "inputs" and "outputs":

 ### Inputs